 Pros and Cons

 To make it easier for readers who are browsing through the review to comprehend details, this part will enumerate whatever is good and bad about the review subject in an easily digestible format.
 It is put at the end of the review to serve as a summary.

-Every pro will have a green plus sign in front; every con will have a red minus sign in front.
+Every pro has a green plus sign; every con has a red minus sign.

 There should be a concluding statement to round up the whole review and to explain the score and why I like it or not.
 I believe that having both an objective and subjective metric gives the review more ways to express my feelings towards the subject.
 This concluding statement should be no longer than one or two short paragraphs.

 There will also be a small footnote containing a link to this entry on the very bottom of every review so that readers can click and read about the review system if they have any